ervinismu/coding-untuk-semua/ruby.md

-# Resources
-Resources for learning lang and framework ruby
+>  Resources for learning lang and framework ruby

 ### Update about ruby
 -   [Ruby Weekly](https://rubyweekly.com/)